Pulitzer Prize Authors Featured in SDHC Lending Library

 Meanwhile, in 2016, a year-long celebration of the 100th anniversary of the Pulitzer Prizes allowed SDHC to expose audiences to the brilliant work of an unprecedented 13 Pulitzer Prize-winning authors who visited the state, including six who participated in the Festival of Books.

 A 2016 panel at the Festival of Books featured, from left to right, Pulitzer Prize winners Michael Dirda, Robert Olen Butler, Shirley Christian, Ted Kooser and T.J.
 Stiles.
-SDHC is bringing more Pulitzer winners to the state in 2018, and the SDHC Book Club to Go Lending Library features numerous Pulitzer selections.
+SDHC brought more Pulitzer winners to the state in 2018, and the SDHC Book Club to Go Lending Library features numerous Pulitzer selections.

 Pulitzer Books Part of Expansive Library for Book Clubs